GirishAgarwal007/readonly/README.md

 - Step 7: Configure Network Settings (Select VPC an Security Group)
 - Step 8: Configure Storage
 - Step 9: Click on "Launch instance"
+- Step 10: port 22,80,443,8080,3000,3001 must be allowed in security group that you have attached with instance.
-- Step 10: Take SSH Session of created instance
+- Step 11: Take SSH Session of created instance

 ## Jenkins Installation